sankalp250/promptboost/PROJECT_SUMMARY.md

    - Server uses LLM (Groq/Gemini) to enhance the prompt
    - Enhanced prompt replaces clipboard content
    - Transforms vague prompts into detailed, actionable prompts

-2. **Reroll/Alternative Enhancements** (Keyboard: `Ctrl+Shift+R`)
+   - A dialog box appears with Accept/Reject options

+2. **Accept/Reject Dialog**
-   - After getting an enhancement, user can request a different version
+   - After getting an enhancement, a dialog box appears automatically
+   - Users can accept the enhancement if they like it
+   - Users can reject and get a different version if they don't like it
-   - System marks previous as "rejected"
+   - System marks previous as "rejected" when getting a new version
-   - Gets a new enhancement with different wording/structure
-   - Uses higher temperature (0.9) for more variation
+   - Uses higher temperature (0.9) for more variation in new versions

 3. **Feedback System**
-   - Users can reject enhancements (Ctrl+Shift+X)
+   - Users can accept or reject enhancements through the dialog
    - Tracks user preferences for ML model training
    - Collects data to improve enhancement quality